NoahHenrikKleinschmidt/buildamol/docs/usage.rst

 The operator-based API is a short-hand proxy to the method-based API (just as the functional API is a proxy).
 It is essentially restricted to operations that regard connecting two molecules together.
-However, it is the most condensed way to write `biobuild` code - sometimes at the expense of readability.
+However, it is the most condensed way to write BuildAMol code - sometimes at the expense of readability.
 Available operators are:

 - `+` for connecting two molecules together
 - `*` for polymerizing a molecule